sam-lerner/readme-generator-lerner/README.md

 In order to use the application, it is necessary to download the repo to your machine.
 It is possible to quickly do so by using the `git clone` command in a terminal window and pasting in the SSH key provided through Github.

 Make sure that your computer has access to the `node.js` package.
 Type `npm init -y` into terminal to quickly install and set the default values on the prompts.
 Once this is complte, you are able to install the package dependencies: `inquirer`, `fs` and `path`.
 One at a time, install by typing `npm i [package name]`.
+Please note that this application was designed for use with `inquirer` version 8.2.4.
+To install this specific version, run `npm i inquirer@8.2.4`.
+Smooth operation cannot be guaranteed with higher versions of `inquirer`.

 ## Usage